 "Critical areas" includes the following areas and ecosystems: (a) Wetlands; (b) areas with a critical recharging effect on aquifers used for potable water; (c) fish and wildlife habitat conservation areas; (d) frequently flooded areas; and (e) geologically hazardous areas.
 "Fish and wildlife habitat conservation areas" do not include such artificial features or constructs as irrigation delivery systems, irrigation infrastructure, irrigation canals, or drainage ditches that lie within the boundaries of and are maintained by a port district or an irrigation district or company.
+Natural watercourses such as streams and rivers that carry irrigation water are not considered to be an artificial feature.
 (Ord.
-2016-006, 2016)
+2016-006, 2016; Ord.
+2021-006, 2021)